Order Online or Call

 State-Based Individual Mandates

-• Massachusetts: Pre-dated the ACA and served as a model for the federal mandate.
+• Massachusetts: Pre-dated the ACA and influenced the federal model.

-• California, New Jersey, Rhode Island, Vermont, and the District of Columbia: Enacted individual mandates after the federal penalty was removed.
+• California, New Jersey, Rhode Island, Vermont, and Washington D.C.: Enacted new mandates after the federal penalty was removed.

 State Subsidies

-• California: Offers state subsidies to individuals earning slightly above federal limits.
+• California: Offers subsidies for residents above federal income limits.

 Public Options